Pakistan Wrestling Federation: National Championship

 The Pakistan Wrestling Championship organizes the National Wrestling Championship, with its first three editions being held in 1948, 1950, and 1952, respectively, even before the federation's inception.
 The most recent (65th) edition took place at the University of Veterinary and Animal Sciences, Lahore on 18 and 19 December 2021, with WAPDA retaining its title with seven gold and two silver medals, with Army and Railways finishing second and third, respectively.

 Wrestling is also a regular part of the biannual National Games of Pakistan.

+Controversies

+Pakistani wrestlers miss Asian Wrestling Championships after landing at the wrong airport.
+The Pakistani wrestlers, including Commonwealth Games Bronze medalist Inayat Ullah, Mohammad Bilal, and Nouman Zaka, along with coach Ghulam Fareed, missed the Asian Wrestling Championships in Astana, Kazakhstan.
+They landed at the wrong airport, Almaty International Airport, and were deported to Dubai after being denied a visa-on-arrival, which is only issued at Astana.
+The Pakistan Wrestling Federation (PWF) faced yet another dark day as all four members missed their scheduled matches, despite efforts to help them reach their destination from Dubai.